EhCorn4/NexGuard/replit.md

 - Fixed "This command can only be used in ticket channels" error for all valid ticket channels
 - Ticket system now recognizes any channel with dash format (panel-username) or NexGuard control buttons

+### August 14, 2025: New Ticket Rename Command
+- **ADDED**: `/rename` command for ticket channels with smart permissions
+- **FEATURE**: Staff and ticket creators can rename channels with format preservation
+- **ENHANCED**: Professional logging system for all rename operations
+- **VALIDATION**: Channel name validation with duplicate prevention and character filtering
+- Command count increased to 56 with comprehensive ticket management capabilities

 ### Current System Status
-- Bot online across 12 guilds protecting 252 users
+- Bot online across 18 guilds protecting 403 users
-- 55 commands fully operational with enhanced ticket system
+- 56 commands fully operational with enhanced ticket system
-- 19 permanent ticket panel views restored across 3 guilds
+- 20 permanent ticket panel views restored across 4 guilds
 - Individual ticket control view restoration system implemented
 - Complete enterprise-level reliability achieved